Council tax enforcement

 If a Liability Order is approved, we will recover the debt.

-Attachment of earnings and benefits
+Deductions from earnings and benefits

 If you are working, we can instruct your employer to deduct the debt from your net earnings.
 The amount we are able to deduct is set by legislation.